-Another thing that WPML does is store each piece of translated content separately.
+Another thing that WPML does is to store each piece of translated content separately.
 This means each post that displays in a different language has its own URL and is indexed separately.
 This way your SEO efforts are not sabotaged from “duplicate content”.

 Step 4: Translate Taxonomies

 Your WordPress website has a complex taxonomy system that includes data such as post categories and tags.
-Since taxonomies help with user experience and provides an easy way of navigating through your website, translating these smaller parts only makes sense.
+Since taxonomies help with user experience and provide an easy way of navigating through your website, translating these smaller parts only makes sense.

 Luckily, WPML makes it easy for you to translate your site’s taxonomies.

 You can translate your website’s taxonomies individually using the centrally located interface or the taxonomy edit screen.

 Using the Central Taxonomy Interface